uprun/git-auto-commit/README.md

 ## supported scenario:
 1) you have one "main" branch from which you create feature branches
+2) all your projects are located in one folder (works for me at least :D )

 ## remarks aka known issues